playeasynow/Garaje/README.md

 ## the plan
 ### *business solution*
-*Garaje* will produce revenue via food and beverage sales.
+*Garaje* will produce revenue via food and beverage sales, as well as educational courses and partnerships.
 With my families Honduran and Colombian background, we can produce delicious small plates from a cuisine unique to the area.
 There is only one other coffee shop in Pasadena, so an additional option for residents will increase competition and healthy consumption.

 ### *software platform*
 Garaje is a community space for building.
 In addition to public computers, the cloud-based platform will offer: